ronhuafeng/dockerHDDM/README.md

 `-p` ---- Publish a container’s port(s) to the host

-`hcp4715/hddm:container` ---- The docker image to run
+`hcp4715/hddm:arviz` ---- The docker image to run, `arviz` after `:` is the tag of the current docker image.

 `jupyter notebook` ---- Open juypter notebook when start running the container.